 URL context factories are used by the initial context when it is passed a URL to resolve.
-URL context factories are also used for creating objects in the Java programming language from URLs stored in the namespace (see "URLs as Reference Information" on page 19).
+URL context factories are also used for creating Java objects from URLs stored in the namespace (see "URLs as Reference Information" on page 19).